endulum/groves-api/README.md

 Removes moderator privileges of the identified community from a user.
 The authenticated user must have admin privileges over the community.

 - `username`: Required.
 There must exist a user in the database with the provided `username` who has moderator privileges over this community.

+> `PUT /community/:communityNameOrId/wiki` <sub>protected</sub>

+Edits the community wiki.
+The authenticated user must have moderator privileges over this community.

+- `wiki`: Required, but can be an empty string.